PacificCommunity/ofp-sam-amped/AMPLE/inst/introtext/intro_hcr.md

 Estimation variability is also important.
 The true stock status (e.g. abundance) of a fish stock is never known (because it is impossible to count all of the fish!).
-Instead, the stock status must be estimated, for example, by using a stock assessment model.
+Instead, the stock status must be estimated, for example by using a stock assessment model.

-It is important to note that the HCR can only use *estimated* value of stock status, not the true value (which is never known).
+It is important to note that an HCR can only use the *estimated* value of stock status, not the true value (which is never known).
 This means that if the biomass is estimated poorly, the resulting catch limit set by the HCR may not be appropriate.
-For example, the estimated biomass may be higher than the true biomass, meaning the catch limit set by the HCR maybe too high.
+For example, if the estimated biomass is higher than the true biomass, the catch limit set by the HCR might be too high.

-Estimation variability and estimation bias can be used to simulate the estimation process.
+Estimation variability and estimation bias is used in this app to simulate the estimation process.
 They can be adjusted to create differences between the true level of the biomass and the estimated level.
 Estimation bias represents situations where the biomass is consistently over or under estimated (e.g. my estimated biomass is always 10% higher than the true value).
 Estimation variability is just a crude way of introducing a random difference between the true and estimated values.